 #TakeASelfieOnMe is a durational performance created and performed by Andressa Furletti.
-It is inspired by the social phenomenon of ‘selfies’.
-The costume of is made in a way that it doesn’t matter the angle you take a picture of it, you’ll be reflected somewhere, consciously or not, transforming the picture into “selfie”.
-The round and irregular reflective surfaces always distort the images.
-As the performer moves in a very slow and nearly continuous movement, she gives the audience different reflections of themselves and of the environment.
-This performance has been seen in New York (USA), Paris (France), Berlin (Germany), Rio De Janeiro (Brazil), Belo Horizonte (Brazil), Ouro Preto (Brazil), Miami (USA) and at Burning Man 2015.
+The costume is made of mirrors so when someone takes a picture, somewhere they will find a selfie.
+As the performer slowly moves, she gives the audience different reflections of themselves and of the environment.
+The performance sparks curiosity and invites the audience to play and be part of it.
+This performance has been seen in New York (USA), Paris (France), Berlin (Germany), Rio De Janeiro (Brazil), Belo Horizonte (Brazil), Ouro Preto (Brazil), Miami (USA), Amsterdam (Netherlands) and at Burning Man (USA) 2015 and 2017.

 Social media stream

 free•dom – a solo of many people is a solo physical theater and multimedia play created and performed by Andressa Furletti with interactive technology by Frieder Weiss.
 It was presented at the United Solo Festival in 2013 and awarded Best Multimedia Show.
 The show is being revamped and will soon be ready to be presented to the public.